reviakin/demoBot/README.md

 yarn
 ```

-You need get bot-token by BotFather and put it in file ".env". for example:
+You need to get bot-token by BotFather and put it in file ".env". for example:
 (<- .env ->)

 ```
 TOKEN=1234567890987
 ```
+<a href="https://t.me/@demoRDBot">SEND MESSAGE</a>